siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into AlertStream;
 ```

-Here for each events in `TempStream`, the matching process begins (because `every` is used with `e1=TempStream`),
+Here, the matching process begins for each event in the `TempStream` stream (because `every` is used with `e1=TempStream`),
-and if there is another event arrives within 10 minutes, having `temp` attribute greater then or equal to `e1.temp + 5`
+and if  another event arrives within 10 minutes with a value for the `temp` attribute that is greater than or equal to `e1.temp + 5`
 of the event e1, an output is generated via the `AlertStream`.

-**Counting Pattern**
+####Counting Pattern

-Counting pattern allows matching multiple events that may have been received for the same matching condition.
+Counting patterns allow you to match multiple events that may have been received for the same matching condition.
 The number of events matched per condition can be limited via condition postfixes.

 **Syntax**

-Each matching condition can contain a collection of events with the minimum and maximum number of events to be matched as bellow.
+Each matching condition can contain a collection of events with the minimum and maximum number of events to be matched as shown in the syntax below.

 ```sql
 from (every)? <event reference>=<input stream>[<filter condition>] (<<min count>:<max count>>)? ->